 - 3.5.1 Only the persons specified below shall be permitted to enter the Competition Area: - a) USA Climbing Officials; and - b) Event Organizer's officials; and - c) competitors eligible to take part in the current round of competition; and - d) USA Climbing Level 2 Certified Coaches (the Isolation Zone/Warm-Up area only); and - e) other persons specifically authorized by a Head Judging Official.
-Such persons shall, throughout their stay in the Competition Area, be escorted and supervised by an approved official to oversee the maintenance of security of the Competition Area and prevent any undue distraction of, or interference with, any competitor. - 3.5.2 In compliance with the Americans with Disabilities Act (ADA), individuals requiring service animals in the Competition Area may obtain an accommodation provided by USA Climbing as set forth in Rule 3.12.
+Such persons shall, throughout their stay in the Competition Area, be escorted and supervised by an approved official to oversee the maintenance of security of the Competition Area and prevent any undue distraction of, or interference with, any competitor. - 3.5.2 Animals are not allowed in the Competition Area.
+Exceptions from this rule can be authorized in advance in writing by the Jury President. - 3.5.2 In compliance with the Americans with Disabilities Act (ADA), individuals requiring service animals in the Competition Area may obtain an accommodation provided by USA Climbing as set forth in Rule 3.12.
 Non-service animals are not allowed in the Competition Area and are subject to facility rules regarding animals allowed in the facility.